teamdigit24/Game/README.md

 - Sensor data is written to an external CSV file by LabVIEW, and then read in by the game for testing.
 - Points are earned through completing tasks in the game.
     - Bonus points are earned based on how fast a task is completed
+- A set of tests have been provided in Game_tests.docx, that test that each screen functions as intended

 ## Operation:
 - To start the game, run ./main.py from the cmd line or terminal at the folder's level.